thoughtworksarts/thoughtworksarts.github.io/app/_posts/2017-01-17-how-i-became-a-cyborg.markdown

 Until a couple of months ago, I used to think of cyborgs as science fiction characters — as humans that enhance their bodies through technology to gain superpowers.
 However, cyborgs are far from fiction any more — in fact they are all around us.
 It has become relatively straightforward for people to augment their senses, and there are many options for how they might do it.

 {% include image.html file='rin-rauber.jpg'
-   caption='Rin Rauber shows off a magnetic implant (credit: <a href="https://motherboard.vice.com/de/read/wir-haben-das-cybarcamp-in-berlin-besucht">motherboard</a>)' %}
+   caption='Rin Rauber shows off a magnetic implant (credit: [motherboard](https://motherboard.vice.com/de/read/wir-haben-das-cybarcamp-in-berlin-besucht))' %}

 Some people become cyborgs by implanting magnets into [their fingertips](http://rin-raeuber.com/implants.html), allowing them to sense the magnetic field.
 Others have [cochlear implants](https://en.wikipedia.org/wiki/Cochlear_implant) to regain their hearing.
 German researchers implemented a [brain-to-text interface](http://www.kit.edu/kit/english/pi_2015_063_speech-recognition-from-brain-activity.php), so-called "mind uploads".
 The military is building [exoskeletons](https://en.wikipedia.org/wiki/Powered_exoskeleton), which allow the wearer to carry heavy objects with ease.
 And these are just a few examples.